h4rvey-g/Notes-blog/docs/USMLE/Renal/Diabetes insipidus.md

 	- Lead to sodium depletion, which increases sodium and water reabsorption in the proximal tubules
 	- As a result, less water reaches the distal collecting tubules and urine volume decreases.
 - NSAIDs (e.g., indomethacin)
+	- Inhibit renal prostaglandins that act as ADH antagonists
 - Amiloride

 ---